MartyJan/SAD-SLAM/SA_optimization/README.md

 ## Dataset

-We use ScanNet(500 frames) and Replica(room0) to evaluate the performance improvement of mapping and tracking.
+We used ScanNet(500 frames) and Replica(room0) to evaluate the performance improvement of mapping and tracking.
 First download the dataset.
 ### ScanNet
 ```bash